 Next, decide whether to:

-- Credit the invoice for the refunded amount.
+- Credit the Invoice for the refunded amount.

-The refunded amount is no longer owed by the customer, and the invoice will remain marked as PAID.
+The refunded amount is no longer owed by the Customer, and the Invoice will remain marked as PAID. - Refund and Rebill the Invoice, keeping the balance due for future collection.

 Enter the refund amount, a memo, and select either to credit or rebill